evgdim/clean-code/presentation/index.md

    }
 }
 ```
-### Don't return a "message" to tell if the function has complete successfully or something went wrong.
+### Don't return a "message" to tell if the function has completed successfully or something went wrong.

 ## Refactoring Demo =>

 # Side Effects

+Side effects have their own level of abstraction.

 ## Extract environment (Date-time, properties, current OS)